 To help organize this and other community events Denise created a community page on Facebook which is a great way to keep everyone connected.
 Through the page, Denise was able to recruit volunteers to help with set-up for the day and also pitch in to provide cookies, baked desserts and juice after the hunt for all to gather and mingle.
 However, Denise’s Rainbow Jar Cupcakes stole the show!

 This truly was a fun morning and has been a yearly highlight to our Easter weekend.
-The event is organized perfectly and runs so smoothly and provides an opportunity for the neighbors and kids to get to know each other.
-Although we’re quite a ways from the world record of 501,000 eggs searched for by 9,753 children and their parents on 1 April 2007 at the Cypress Gardens Adventure Park in Winter Haven, Florida, USA, we look forward to an even bigger hunt next year, hopefully on another sunshiny spring day.
+The event is organized perfectly, runs so smoothly and provides an opportunity for the neighbors and kids to get to know each other.
+Although we’re quite a ways from the world record of 501,000 eggs searched for by 9,753 children and their parents on 1 April 2007 at the Cypress Gardens Adventure Park in Winter Haven, Florida, USA.
+We look forward to an even bigger hunt next year, hopefully on another sunshiny spring day.